WRITE A REVIEW

 I got the turkish rose eye cre in sample size from a starter pack.
 I do love this product, it is very creamy, moisturing and absorbs fast.
 It won't leave any greasiness and I feel like it did help lighten my dark circle to some extent,since it's just asample size product that it's not enough time to really tell the difference.
 I would like to buy the full size product but I currently can't find it in Australia.

+At 40+, I hve some fine lines under my eyes that I would like to minimize.
+I used a sample of this last spring and thought it was making a difference so I splurged on the full-size product.
 Turned out to be rather disappointing.
 I used it faithfully 1 or 2x daily for 3+ months and noticed no difference in my lines.
 In my opinion not worth the price.
 On the pro side, you only need very little at a time and so the tiny tube still lasts a long time.I'm moving on to products with proven ingredients at effective concentrations like those available from cellbone and Devita.